TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- Ensure you never miss important family memorials or ceremonies.
+- **Never Miss Memorials:** Ensure you never miss important family memorials or ceremonies.
-- Automatically get reminders for anniversaries or birthdays that are celebrated based on the lunar calendar.
+- **Lunar Birthdays:** Automatically get reminders for anniversaries or birthdays that are celebrated based on the lunar calendar for loved ones.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fcreate_lunar_events.yaml)